objectiv/objectiv.io/docs/docs/tracking/react/how-to-guides/configuring-logging.md

 All Trackers, Transports, Queues and Plugins log to TrackerConsole global singleton.

 ## What is TrackerConsole
-TrackerConsole is a simplified wrapper implementation of node.js and browsers Console.
+TrackerConsole is a simplified wrapper implementation of node.js and browser's Console.

 ### TrackerConsoleImplementation interface
 TrackerConsoleImplementations only implement a subset of native Consoles: